-I love dumb criminal stories.
-I was amused by the story of a dim criminal who was arrested after he passed a counterfeit cashier’s check to a Minnesota cell phone distributor.
+I love criminal stories, and was amused by the story of a criminal who was arrested after he passed a counterfeit cashier’s check to a Minnesota cell phone distributor.

 The distributor became suspicious after noticing that payment was made via a $2,359.45 “cahier’s” check.
 Yes, the arch-criminal misspelled cashier.